 Ten rounds are played, and at the end of the tenth round, castles and strongholds are tallied, and the one with the most is declared the winner.
 If at any point in the game one player controls seven of these castles or stronghold then the game is immediately won by that player.

 Game of Thrones Board Game is a wonderfully in-depth board game that is great for a few well-adjusted friends who are willing to spend two to three hours being immersed in a fantasy world of Westeros.
 The game works best with six players and decent with five, anything less than that we find to deliver a sub-optimal gaming experience.

 While the game can take a little to learn and get the hang of, it is well worth it.
-The sense of competition, tension, and painful betrayal deliver a unique experience only the best strategic war games can offer.
+The sense of competition, tension, and painful betrayal delivers a unique experience only the best strategic war games can offer.
 Strategic, cunning, and all-out epic battles are all part of this visually stunning game.

 |Game of Thrones Board Game is an asymmetric board game that sits amongst the top war board games we have ever played.
 It has everything you would expect starting with politics, battles, negotiation, alliances, and betrayal.
 The board game captures the thematic experience with an incredible level of detail and stays true to the narrative of the books.
 If you are looking for a highly thematic and deeply strategic board gaming experience where you can do all the things you can’t be doing in real-life – Game of Thrones Board Game is one of the best war board games ever made.|